Congtrinhh/MBP-frontend/prompting/front-end.specs.md

 -   Most of the users (80%) use iphone, so the ux should be mobile-friendly for iphone users.
 -   The front-end use vue.js 3 with composition style, with vite build tool.
 -   Use pinia as state management tool. with pinia, write code in option api style.

+# Security

+-   Prevent common security vulnerabilities such as: XSS